PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 ### C for Create

-Create the `CreateRecordCompany` methods that take the following parameters:
+Add the `CreateRecordCompany` method that take the following parameters:
-- Context: A context for ENT
+- `context`: A context for ENT
-- artistID: the unique number (uuid) of the artist to whom this label is attached
+- `artistID`: the unique number (uuid) of the artist to whom this label is attached
 - `phone`: The phone number of the label.
 - `email`: The email of the label.